Israelis vote again, as political crisis grinds on

 Still, Lapid’s chances to return to leadership are shaky.
 He is relying on voters from Israel’s Palestinian minority, who make up one fifth of the population.
 Their turnout is predicted to reach historic lows, but if they unexpectedly do come out to vote, that could slash the Netanyahu camp’s numbers.

+“We must vote," said Jiwad Abu Sharekh, 66, a Palestinian citizen of Israel from the mixed Arab-Jewish city of Lod.
+"If you don’t vote, the right wins.
+We want to stop the extremists on the right.”

 After the votes are tallied, the parties have nearly three months to form a government.
-If they can’t, Israel heads to its sixth election.
+If they can’t, Israel will head to yet another election.

+“I hope this time it will be final,” said Avi Shlush, a voter in Tel Aviv.
+“But it will not be final.
+We are heading to another election.”